grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 "You alright, Gregory?"
 Percy asked.

-"Ya, I fucking fell out of the rack when we rolled, but I'm O-fucking-K."
+"Ya, I fell out of the fucking rack when we rolled, but I'm OK."

 "Good.
 Get a flashlight and go down to the cargo hold and check the cargo --- make sure nothing's about to explode on us, and get it re-stowed, OK?"